 - Hop on the Long Island Railroad to the Jamaica stop

-- Transfer to AirTrain which loops around JFK
+- Transfer to AirTrain which shuttles between all JFK terminals

 Reverse these directions to get back.